 - Customers in the middle of the income pyramid finally got affordable, good-quality housing-with financing. - For developer Bakeri, this was a profitable business proposition, with less risk and fewer headaches.
-He had a pre-financed customer pool and signed contracts before even breaking ground, which es-

-- sentially zeroed out the risk of long sales cycles and cash flow issues and let him focus on construction.
+He had a pre-financed customer pool and signed contracts before even breaking ground, which essentially zeroed out the risk of long sales cycles and cash flow issues and let him focus on construction.

-- The financing bank found itself in an attractive new market, with "assured" loan payments, effective collateral, and a potentially highly profitable business.

-- And to circle back to those near the base

-of the pyramid but who may not be in

-the market for housing: by opening up

-a low-end market for decent houses,

-many more construction workers found

-employment in India's building trades, a

-rapidly growing sector of the economy

-and India's largest employer of low skilled urban labor.
+- The financing bank found itself in an attractive new market, with "assured" loan payments, effective collateral, and a potentially highly profitable business. - And to circle back to those near the base of the pyramid but who may not be in the market for housing: by opening up a low-end market for decent houses, many more construction workers found employment in India's building trades, a rapidly growing sector of the economy and India's largest employer of lowskilled urban labor.

 The assured-demand model answers the toughest question easily: it is eminently scalable because it is profitable to all parties.
-While not at scale yet, we'd expect this business model to scale through replication, with many players using similar approaches and adaptations.

-described here pools enough customers to capitalize a community facility and generate lower unit costs than could individually-owned devices.
+While not at scale yet, we'd expect this business model to scale through replication, with many players using similar approaches and adaptations. described here pools enough customers to capitalize a community facility and generate lower unit costs than could individually-owned devices.
 When dealing with populations with low and sporadic cash flows, or with products or crops having small lot sizes, only aggregation can transform poor people into viable economic entities and thus worthwhile to involve in a supply chain or to target for infrastructure or finance.

 Talk is easy.
 Implementation is hard.
 We can describe good models and promising approaches easily in writing, but in many cases the difference between success and failure, even within a given model, comes down to execution.
+Consider the need

-Consider the need to balance profitability with social return, or the need for most enterprises to organize solutions end-to-end.
+There are many actions that entrepreneurs, investors, donors, policymakers, and other interested parties can take to shorten the time to scale. to balance profitability with social return, or the need for most enterprises to organize solutions end-to-end.
 These two considerations alone complicate and slow down the march to scale.
 Honey Care has to arrange for credit with a network of NGOs and MFIs, selling relationships with retailers, training through agricultural colleges, certification with international bodies, and also manage the day-to-day operations of collection and distribution with thousands of suppliers.
 And it has to do it without benefit of being able to cross-subsidize from upper end markets, or being able to pay high salaries for talent.
 The success of every market-based solution ultimately reflects immense hard work and attention to detail.